crsegerie/numerical_imaging/README.md

-# SinGAN analysis with PatchMatch algotithm.
+# SinGAN analysis with PatchMatch algorithm.

 This repository contains a study of the creative capabilities of the SinGAN network.
 We propose a rigorous method to evaluate the image creation capabilities of a GAN using the PatchMatch algorithm.